NguyenZuy/my-dev-rules-knowledge/README.md

 -------------------------------

-# 🎯 Purpose
+# 🚀 Purpose

-This guide aims to create a unified standard across all my projects, making collaboration seamless and codebases easier to understand.
-By following these rules and best practices, I ensure our code remains efficient and maintainable over time.
+This guide aims to standardize and optimize how I develop and maintain projects, with an emphasis on Unity development.
+By following these principles, I ensure that my projects remain easy to manage, extend, and scale over time.

+I hope these rules help you adopt efficient, clean, and sustainable practices that can improve your workflow and overall project quality.